Our Mission

 Maintenance Is A Must

 Clean chimneys don’t catch fire.
-Make sure a Certified Chimney Sweep like Quality Fireplace, Roof, & Chimney Services inspects your solid fuel venting system annually and cleans and repairs it whenever needed.
-We have a variety of maintenance recommendations depending on how you use your fireplace or stove.
+Make sure a Certified Chimney Sweep like Quality Fireplace & Chimney Services inspects your solid fuel venting system annually and cleans and repairs it whenever needed.
+We have a variety of maintenance recommendations in Waukesha, depending on how you use your fireplace or stove.

 Quality Sets Us Apart

-At Quality Fireplace, Roof, & Chimney Services, our service is unique in that we don’t just sweep and run.
-Our thorough inspections and maintenance visits help customers keep their homes safe and structurally sound throughout the various stages of home ownership—from purchase to repairs.
+At Quality Fireplace & Chimney Services, our service is unique in that we don’t just sweep and run.
+Our thorough inspections and maintenance visits help our customers keep their Wisconsin homes safe and structurally sound throughout the various stages of home ownership—from purchase to repairs.